th3r00t/pyShelf/README.md

 ## 0.5.0 Patch Notes.

 ### Additional Dependencies
-* gcc -- This will be installed by the new pre-installer script if its binary is not detected at the arch distro default of /usr/bin/gcc

-All other distros should install via their systems package manager prior to running the installer.
+* gcc -- This will be installed by the new pre-installer script if its binary is not detected at /usr/bin/gcc Users on distros other then Arch should install gcc via their systems package manager prior to running the installer.

 ### New Features